Private Tours Entirely Designed Around You

 Everyone talks about the Jordaan like it's some preserved theme park, but the reality is messier and more interesting.
 Yeah, there are art galleries and cafés, but there are also normal people living normal lives between the tourist attractions.

-Noordermarkt on Saturday mornings is where you'll find me buying organic vegetables and listening to street musicians who actually live in the neighborhood.
+Noordermarkt on Saturday mornings are where you'll find me buying organic vegetables and listening to street musicians who actually live in the neighborhood.
 The market has this energy that reminds me why I fell in love with Amsterdam in the first place.

 De Pijp: Amsterdam's Most Lively Neighborhood